ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Python Requirements
 -------------------

-Python requirements for a collection vary between **control node environment** and **other environment**.
-On the control-node-environment, the Python versions required may be higher than what is required on the other-environment.
-While developing a collection, you need to understand the definitions of both the control-node-environment and other-environment to help you choose Python versions accordingly:
+Python requirements for a collection vary between **controller environment** and **other environment**.
+On the controller-environment, the Python versions required may be higher than what is required on the other-environment.
+While developing a collection, you need to understand the definitions of both the controller-environment and other-environment to help you choose Python versions accordingly:

-* control node environment: The plugins/modules always run in the same environment (Python interpreter, venv, host, and so on) as ansible-core itself.
+* controller environment: The plugins/modules always run in the same environment (Python interpreter, venv, host, and so on) as ansible-core itself.
 * other environment: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.

 One example scenario where the "even if" clause comes into play is when using cloud modules.
-These modules mostly run on the control node node but in some environments, the control node might run on one machine inside a demilitarized zone which cannot directly access the cloud machines.
+These modules mostly run on the controller node but in some environments, the controller might run on one machine inside a demilitarized zone which cannot directly access the cloud machines.
 The user has to have the cloud modules run on a bastion host/jump server which has access to the cloud machines.

-An **eligible control node Python version** for a collection is a Python version that is supported on the control node side by at least one ansible-core version that the collection supports.
+An **eligible controller Python version** for a collection is a Python version that is supported on the controller side by at least one ansible-core version that the collection supports.
 Similarly, an **eligible target Python version** for a collection is a Python version that is supported on the target side by at least one ansible-core version that the collection supports.
-The eligible control node and target Python versions can be determined from the :ref:`ansible_core_support_matrix` and from the ``requires_ansible`` value in ``meta/runtime.yml`` in the collection.
+The eligible controller and target Python versions can be determined from the :ref:`ansible_core_support_matrix` and from the ``requires_ansible`` value in ``meta/runtime.yml`` in the collection.

-.. _coll_control_node_req:
+.. _coll_controller_req:

-control node environment
+controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

-Collections MUST support all eligible control node Python versions in the control node environment, unless required libraries do not support these Python versions.
+Collections MUST support all eligible controller Python versions in the controller environment, unless required libraries do not support these Python versions.
 The :ref:`Steering Committee <steering_responsibilities>` can grant other exceptions on a case-by-case basis.

-The collection MUST document all eligible control node Python versions that are not supported in the control node environment.
+The collection MUST document all eligible controller Python versions that are not supported in the controller environment.
 See :ref:`coll_python_docs_req` for details.

 Other environment
 ~~~~~~~~~~~~~~~~~

-Collections MUST support all eligible control node Python versions in the other environment, unless required libraries do not support these Python versions.
+Collections MUST support all eligible controller Python versions in the other environment, unless required libraries do not support these Python versions.
 The :ref:`Steering Committee <steering_responsibilities>` can grant other exceptions on a case-by-case basis.

 Collections SHOULD support all eligible target Python versions in the other environment.